What Is Esophageal Spasm?

 Acupuncture as Treatment

-Acupuncture can be considered as complementary therapy for esophageal spasm, with proposed mechanisms including modulation of the autonomic nervous system, possible relaxation of visceral smooth muscle, reduction of esophageal hypersensitivity, and modulation of descending pain inhibitory pathways.
+Acupuncture can be considered complementary therapy for esophageal spasm, with proposed mechanisms including modulation of the autonomic nervous system, possible relaxation of visceral smooth muscle, reduction of esophageal hypersensitivity, and modulation of descending pain inhibitory pathways.

-Although specific evidence for esophageal spasm is limited, acupuncture may be useful as part of a multimodal approach, especially in patients with significant anxious component or who do not tolerate conventional pharmacotherapy.
+Although specific evidence for esophageal spasm is limited, acupuncture may be useful as part of a multimodal approach, especially in patients with a significant anxious component or who do not tolerate conventional pharmacotherapy.

 Prognosis